DEEMD: Drug Efficacy Estimation against SARS-CoV-2 based on cell Morphology with Deep multiple instance learning: Methodology

 \section{Methodology}

-We first describe a high-level overview of the DEEMD before delving into the details.
-DEEMD consists of two components: First component is a deep learning model which is trained on microscopy images of untreated samples to extract discriminative morphological features in MIL framework to distinguish between uninfected and SARS-CoV-2-infected cell population images, further described in Section~\ref{Sec:mil_classification}.
-Following infection of cells treated with a drug, the trained deep learning model is used to extract a morphological profile for each sample.
-These profiles are then aggregated and used in a statistical model, the second component, to estimate the treatment efficacy per concentration, Section~\ref{Sec:EfficacyEstimation}.
+We first describe a high-level overview of DEEMD before delving into the details.
+DEEMD consists of two components: the first component is a deep learning model which is trained on microscopy images of untreated samples to extract discriminative morphological features in MIL framework to distinguish between uninfected and SARS-CoV-2-infected cell population images, further described in Section~\ref{Sec:mil_classification}.
+Following infection of cells treated with a drug, the trained deep learning model is used to extract a morphological {profile for each patch in the sample images.} These profiles are then aggregated and used in a statistical model, the second component, to estimate the treatment efficacy per concentration, Section~\ref{Sec:EfficacyEstimation}.
 Finally, all dose-dependent efficacy scores are aggregated for each treatment to form the final identified set of potentially effective treatments.
 In this context, we define treatment effectiveness as how close a treated sample's morphological profile is to uninfected cell profiles.
-We discuss each component detail in the following sections.
-Table~\ref{notations-tab:1} includes all notations used in Section~\ref{sec:method} for brevity.
+We discuss each component in detail in the following sections.
+For brevity, {Table~\ref{notations-tab:1} in the Section~\ref{appendix} (Appendix)} includes all notations used in Section~\ref{sec:method}.